Osaka City Guide 大阪

-Third port on the inland sea from the 4th century and then throughout the feudal period and until the 20th century, Osaka built its commercial reputation on the manufacture of textiles, in particular its cottons, then on its industrial creativity.
-Osaka is the origin of the Japanese pharmaceutical industry and the city where major foreign firms establish themselves in Japan.
-Osaka prides itself on having a high concentration of researchers, far ahead of London and Paris.
+The third port on the inland sea from the 4th century and throughout the feudal period, until the 20th century, Osaka built its commercial reputation on manufacturing of textiles, in particular its cotton.
+Furthermore, Osaka is the origin of the Japanese pharmaceutical industry and the city where major foreign firms are established in Japan.
+Osaka prides itself as a leading scientific research community on par with London and Paris.

 Osaka, a spirit of freedom

-During your visit to Osaka, stop by the Namba district, the city's youth center, the Aquarium, facing Osaka Bay, Universal Studio Amusement Park - the third of the Hollywood major - comparable to that of Orlando (United States), the entertainment district of Dôtonbori/ Be sure to stroll after dark along the canal on Dotonburi Street, and have a drink or a bite to eat along the water.
+During your visit to Osaka, stop by the Namba district, the city's youth center, the Aquarium, facing Osaka Bay, Universal Studio Amusement Park - the third location following Hollywood and Orlando (United States), the entertainment district of Dôtonbori/ Be sure to stroll after dark along the canal on Dotonburi Street, and have a drink or a bite to eat along the famed Dotombori river.

-To the satisfaction of city dwellers and tourists, Osaka Castle or Osaka-jô, although destroyed by wars and fires and rebuilt each time, still. watches over the city.
-Here, the inhabitants have a spirit of freedom, like the monk and poet Bashô (1644-1694), master of haiku, and the playwright Chikamatsu Monzaemon (1653-1724), author of famous bunraku plays (puppet theater) and kabuki .
+Adored by its residents and visitors, the renovated and ageless Osaka Castle or Osaka-jô, previously destroyed by wars and fires watches over the city.
+Here, the people have a spirit of freedom, like the monk and poet Bashô (1644-1694), master of haiku, and the playwright Chikamatsu Monzaemon (1653-1724), author of famous bunraku plays (puppet theater) and kabuki .

 - Read also: Osaka Aquarium Kaiyukan

 Okonomiyaki and takoyaki are Osaka's two most famous specialties.
-Okonomiyaki , a kind of Japanese omelette with cabbage, is eaten in Osaka in many restaurants, topped with okonomi sauce.
+Okonomiyaki , a kind of Japanese omelet with cabbage, is served in many restaurants, topped with okonomi sauce.

 Do not miss to take a tray of takoyaki (octopus fritter) in the district of Amerika-mura .
-Those with a sweet tooth will also try the kitsune-udon , a bowl of udon noodles with fried tofu, or the shabu-shabu, to share like a Chinese fondue.
+Those with a sweet tooth will also enjoy the kitsune-udon , a bowl of udon noodles with fried tofu, or the shabu-shabu, a delicious and unique - shared hot pot.